Persian Expressions with Body Parts: Meaning, Usage, and Culture

 -

-Meaning: This expression is used to describe someone who is extremely busy or overwhelmed.
+Meaning: Someone is extremely busy or overwhelmed. -

 -